alonzi/DataWranglingForOpenData/DataErrorPreventionEnhancementandPreparationforDistribution.md

   * Q: If you have a well formatted relational database of 100 MB how much data do you have?
   * A: 0 MB
   * Q: If you have a good data dictionary how much data do you have?
-  * A: More than you coudl every handle.
+  * A: More than you could ever handle.

 * The point is that without a data dictionary your dataset has no meaning.